 The Engelmann spruce is a popular wood for log homes.
 It is a gray or purplish-brown wood with very thin and loosely attached scales.
 This type of wood can be found growing in the western United States, eastern parts of British Columbia, and the western part of Alberta.

 For your log home: Engelmann spruce is one of the brightest woods available for log homes.
 Its heartwood is white with a slight red tint.
 The bright, clean appearance, fine grain, and smooth texture make it popular among log homeowners.
-This spruce makes a great affordable insulator.
+This spruce makes an excellent affordable insulator.

 Lodgepole pine is a common tree found in British Columbia and Alberta as well as the northwest part of the United States.
-This pine occurs in areas where forest fires are common and is prized for its beautiful wood which comes in black and reddish-brown.
+This pine occurs in areas where forest fires are common.
+It is prized for its beautiful wood that comes in black and reddish-brown.

-For your log home: Lodgepole pine has a beautiful luster and each log is highly unique.
-This log can come in a “blue stain” look which is derived from harvesting dead-standing Lodgepole pines.
+For your log home: Lodgepole pine has a beautiful lustre, and each log is highly unique.
+This log can come in a “blue stain” look, which is derived from harvesting dead-standing lodgepole pines.
 When cut live in the winter, this type of wood can absorb a transparent protective stain very well.